What Is Isaac Sim?

 The documentation is split into the following sections: Introduction, Installation Guide, API Documentation, Tutorials, Manuals, and Reference Materials.

 The Introduction section is a basic overview of Omniverse Isaac Sim and how it fits into the ecosystem of NVIDIA Omniverse™.
 It also outlines the architecture, workflow of Omniverse Isaac Sim, and the documentation layout.

-The Basic Isaac Sim Installation is the recommended installation process for all users.
+The Workstation Installation is the recommended installation process for all users.

 Omniverse Isaac Sim also supports more advanced, headless, and remote installation options.
-Docker, Cloud, and Streaming-related setups are covered in the Deploy to Cloud guide.
+Docker, Cloud, and Streaming-related setups are covered in the this page guide.

 Python API Documentation for both Omniverse and Isaac Sim extensions can be found here.

-Core API Tutorials: Building environments, robots, and tasks using Omniverse Isaac Sim Core Python APIs.
+Core API: Building environments, robots, and tasks using Omniverse Isaac Sim Core Python APIs.

 Isaac Gym Tutorials: Reinforcement learning framework and Cloner APIs.

 Isaac Cortex Tutorials: High level behavioral programming.